fpaul787/aws-certified-developer-notes/aws-fundamentals/EC2.md

 AWS Identity and Access Management (IAM) role to the instance by way of an instance profile.
 Use Amazon CloudWatch to collect instance monitoring and utilization metrics.

+## Elastic Network Interfaces (ENI)
+* Logical component in VPC that represents a network card.

+* Has the following attributes
+    * Primary private IPv4, one or more secondary IPv4
+    * One Elastic IP (IPv4) per private IPv4
+    * One Public IPv4
+    * One or more security groups
+    * A MAC address
+* The ENI is bound to a specific availability zone(AZ)

 ## Essential
 **Know the basics of Amazon EC2, such as resource types, instance types, AMIs, and storage.**
 Be familiar with launching and connecting to Amazon EC2 instances.
 Understand the